likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

 > WARNING!!: this will delete all the config and pools in your cluster only use if something has gone very wrong.

-> For Example to delete/purge the DC2 ceph cluster you would run the next steps:
+> For Example to delete/purge the DC2 ceph cluster you would run the next 2 commands:

 ```
 [root@bastion]# cd /root/dc2/ceph-ansible/